why are we still being bombarded with images of sexualized cis-women?

 Founded in late 2015 by five female artists, Skin&Blister is a creative platform dedicated to sharing and supporting work from a female-identifying perspective.
 Challenging existing modes of female representation within culture, Laura Solomons, Sophie Davis, Francesca Oldfield, Marta Gut, and Dafne Salis, have come together to explore the concept of the female gaze within image making and popular culture today.

-Although there are countless conversations around gender and equality, we are still bombarded with images of sexualised cis-women and the 'feminine' ideal.
-The media in 2017 is still ruled by the male gaze and dominated by the heteronormative fantasy -- sex sells and women's bodies are still commodified, but finally people are becoming frustrated with the airbrushed, unreal bullshit.
+Although there are countless conversations around gender and equality, we are still bombarded with images of sexualized cis-women and the "feminine" ideal.
+The media in 2017 is still ruled by the male gaze and dominated by the heteronormative fantasy sex sells and women's bodies are still commodified, but finally people are becoming frustrated with the airbrushed, unreal bullshit.

-The current influx of women exploring the female gaze is opening up a new visual culture to experiment with gender, sexuality and identity.
-Women looking at women, women turning the camera on themselves and women photographing men are creating images that show what it really means to be the other half of civilisation.
+The current influx of women exploring the female gaze is opening up a new visual culture to experiment with gender, sexuality, and identity.
+Women looking at women, women turning the camera on themselves, and women photographing men are creating images that show what it really means to be the other half of civilization.

 Skin&Blister came together with the desire to have a discussion around female representation.
 It's not only a platform to share and develop work, but to openly discuss subjects that have been off-limits to women, such as the porn we watch, the fantasies we have, and the everyday sexism we encounter.

-Dafne Salis' recent work is a reproduction of the female genitalia cast in bronze.
+Dafne Salis's recent work is a reproduction of the female genitalia cast in bronze.
 Normally inaccessible by light and sight, she gives the uterus new power, an almost iconic and holy representation of female sexuality.
-Laura Solomons' portraits work to reveal a truth and reality, not an airbrushed fantasy.
-Goosebumps, bruises and lines insist on a beauty that is individual.
+Laura Solomons's portraits work to reveal a truth and reality, not an airbrushed fantasy.
+Goosebumps, bruises, and lines insist on a beauty that is individual.

 Skin&Blister will be launching their online platform later this month with a growing collection of interviews from female artists and creatives.